wp-plugins/organize-media-library/readme.txt

 Tags: admin, attachment, attachments, audios, gallery, thumbnails, uploads, images, media, media library, videos Requires at least: 3.6.0
 Tested up to: 4.2
-Stable tag: 3.5
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Thumbnails rebuild and organize uploads into month- and year-based folders or specified folders.
+Move the upload folder, it is possible to move all uploaded files.
 URL in the content, replace with the new URL.

 == Description ==